Section 3: Animals

 The relationships between plants, animals, and the climate can be illustrated with this example.
 Ancient horses required shrubs to feed on.
 When the climate changed, those shrubs disappeared because the temperature dropped or the rainfall diminished.
 Horses would have to adapt in some way.
 They might have roamed farther to find food, or had fewer offspring.
 As Eohippus sought a more favorable environment, the meat-eating predators that depended on horses for food either had to find other sources or follow Eohippus.

-Another possibility: if the Eohippus population decreased because the food source was not available, the weakened horses might have succumbed to the hunger of larger, stronger predators.
+Another possibility: if the Eohippus population decreased because the food source was not available, the weakened horses might have succumbed to the hunger of larger, stronger predators, including humans.
 Only the larger, faster horses could survive this challenge.
 It took a very long time, but the fossil record reveals that life continues, but the forms change.

 Animals of the Pleistocene Epoch